PySimpleGUI/DocsCleanup/cookbook.md

 # Recipe - Adding Your Own Color Theme

-The great thing about these themes is that you set it onces and all future Elements will use the new settings.
+The great thing about these themes is that you set it once and all future Elements will use the new settings.
 If you're adding the same colors in your element definitions over and over then perhaps making your own theme is in order.

 Let's say that you need to match a logo's green color and you've come up with matching other colors to go with it.
 To add the new theme to the standard themes this code will do it: